 “Immigration Group Says Protected Dreamer Deported,” reads a recent CBS News Headline.
-The mainstream media is throwing a collective hissy fit because the Trump administration deported Juan Manuel Montes – a self-admitted illegal alien, present in the U.S. under the constitutionally questionable Deferred Action for Children of Aliens (DACA) program.
+The mainstream media is throwing a collective hissy fit because the Trump administration deported Juan Manuel Montes – a self-admitted illegal alien, present in the U.S. under the constitutionally questionable Deferred Action for Childhood Arrivals (DACA) program.
 And they’re now accusing Team Trump of political blasphemy for having had the temerity to ignore the Obama administration’s illegal executive amnesty.

 However, it is the press, not the president, that has gotten it all wrong.
 Deferred action offers no legal protection of any kind.
 Under the American legal system, the Executive Branch of government is entitled to determine how and when it will enforce the law.
 This prerogative is referred to by a variety of names –prosecutorial discretion, executive discretion, administrative discretion.
 But they all mean the same thing: no one can force the Executive Branch to prosecute a particular individual for a specific violation of law.